- Published on

 - Limited graphical visualization compared to GUI alternatives

-kubectl.nvim is a Neovim plugin that provides a seamless integration between the Vim editor and Kubernetes.
+kubectl.nvim is a Neovim plugin that integrates Kubernetes management into the editor.

 Key Features: